Randy-Blancett/BashDoc-Maven-Plugin/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to be adults, we follow the creed that Sticks and Stones May break my bones but words will never hurt me.
+We as members, contributors, and leaders pledge to be adults.
-As long as your comments are moving the project forward and are true we do not care if they hurt peoples feelings.

 ## Our Standards